ALASdoo/alasdoo_com_v2/content/english/articles/how-to-incorporate-QA-into-software-development-process.md

 Additionally, outsourcing QA can be more cost-effective than establishing and maintaining an in-house QA team, especially in the times of slow economy when cutting back on investments.

 However, there are also potential drawbacks to outsourcing QA.
 One of the main disadvantages is that it can be difficult to maintain good communication and collaboration between the outsourced QA team and other departments within the company.
 Outsourcing QA can lead to a loss of control over the quality assurance process, as well as a lack of visibility into the testing process.
-[By choosing a reliable vendor and managing the risks in advance](/articles/how-to-choose-the-right-it-outsourcing-provider/), you can prevent those potential problems.
+[By choosing a reliable vendor](/articles/how-to-choose-the-right-it-outsourcing-provider/) and managing the risks in advance, you can prevent those potential problems.

 ### 2. Develop QA processes and procedures

 An effective QA process runs along all stages of the software development lifecycle, from requirements gathering to maintenance.
 These processes and procedures can include the 4 general steps:

+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/process.png" alt="" >}}

 #### 2.1.
 Analysis of software requirements and existing QA process